griptape-ai/griptape/README.md

 [04/02/24 13:51:09] INFO     ToolkitTask 85700ec1b0594e1a9502c0efe7da6ef4
                              Input: Load https://griptape.ai, summarize it, and store it in a file called griptape.txt.
 [04/02/24 13:51:15] INFO     Subtask db6a3e7cb2f549128c358149d340f91c
                              Thought: First, I need to load the content of the website using the WebScraper action.
-Then, I will use the TaskMemoryClient action to summarize the content.
+Then, I will use the PromptSummaryClient action to summarize the content.
 Finally, I will save the summarized content to a file using the FileManager action.
                              Actions: [
                                {